 Joseph Beuys Tree Partnership Journal

-At the Joseph Beuys Sculpture Park at UMBC, there is a bench, which contains a blank journal.
-This journal provides visitors to the park with a forum in which to write or to sketch.
-Over the years these public journals were collected, scanned, and archived at CADVC.
-Some of those entries are here for viewing.
+At the Joseph Beuys Sculpture Park at UMBC, there is a bench on which you can find a blank journal.
+This journal provides park visitors with a forum in which to write or to sketch.
+Over the years these public journals have been collected, scanned, and archived at CADVC.
+You can view some of the entries here.
 Please be advised the journal has not been edited in any way and may contain content of a serious or adult nature.
 Parental guidance is advised.